 Tricia Martin, LEED AP, is the owner of WE Design, a design/build firm based in Brooklyn, New York.
 Martin and WE are designing and building the contemplative garden for AWENYC.
 Martin's skills and interests in environmental and landscape design are demonstrated in the breadth and variety of her endeavors: curating ECOTONES - Mitigating NYC's Contentious Sites for the Landscape Showcase at the Center For Architecture, designing a therapeutic courtyard garden for Phoenix House in upstate New York, and working on various innovative green infrastructure projects throughout New York City.
-She is currently a landscape architecture fellow at Design Trust for Public Space.
-Martin teaches urban design studios at Columbia University and is also past president of the New York City chapter of the American Society of Landscape Architects.
+Martin teaches urban design studios at Columbia University, was a landscape architecture fellow at Design Trust for Public Space and is also past president of the New York City chapter of the American Society of Landscape Architects.

 Pamela Palmer ASLA, President of ARTECHO Architecture and Landscape Architecture in Venice, CA is collaborating with the Awake in the Wild Experience to design the landscape for AWE in Los Angeles.
 Her belief that our interface with natural systems and natural phenomena elevates our daily experience and enriches our lives has led to her interest in this collaboration.
 Palmer holds a degree in fine arts from UCLA and a master's degree in landscape architecture from the Harvard Graduate School of Design.
 She has been involved in the design of public and private landscapes in Japan, Europe and the United States for the last twenty-five years.